jmcouillard/processing-project-template/README.md

 Custom project template and build Ant file.
 Tested with Processing 2.0.3.

+## Requirements

+- Have a Java JDK 7 installed.
+You may install it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html?ssSourceSiteId=ocomen).

 ## Step 1 : Get a copy of the template

 There are two ways to get a copy of the template.
 You may want to download it as a zip file :